Christina Grimmie: Lawsuit

-In December 2016, six months after her murder, Grimmie's family filed a wrongful-death lawsuit against several entities, including the concert promoter, the foundation that owns the venue, and the security company working the event.
+In December 2016, six months after her murder, Grimmie's family filed a wrongful-death lawsuit in Florida circuit court against several entities, including the concert promoter, the foundation that owns the venue, and the security company working the event.
 In January 2017, the promoter and the owner of the venue requested that the judge dismiss the lawsuit, claiming Florida law does not allow business owners to be held liable for attacks on their property.
 A hearing on the motion to dismiss the lawsuit was set for May 23.
 The lawsuit was dismissed but Grimmie's family was given an opportunity to re-file the suit.
 The judge stated that the suit did not make enough of a distinction between the concert promoter and the venue owner.

 In May 2017, the family's attorney, Brian Caplan, said that Grimmie's family would file a new complaint after a Florida judge dismissed the original lawsuit.

 On April 9, 2018, just short of a year after the Grimmie family filed a new complaint in a Florida court, it was revealed that a judge rejected the defendants' AEG Live and the Orlando Philharmonic Orchestra Plaza Foundation motions to dismiss the case, and allowed the family's lawsuit to move forward.
 In their lawsuit, the Grimmie family alleged that the defendants had "failed to take adequate security measures to ensure the safety of the performers and the attendees at the concert venue."
 Grimmie's family was also allowed to move forward on claims of "negligent infliction of emotional distress".
 The judge determined more research on the claims would be needed before going forward.
 According to court records, on December 3, 2019, Grimmie's family voluntarily dismissed the case.